Article first published June 2015, updated May 2019

 - A campaign offering a discount or special promotion on your products or services

-Essentially, any campaign whose primary goal is to increase sales of your products or services can be classified as a marketing offer email.
+Essentially, any campaign created with the primary goal of increasing sales of your products or services can be classified as a marketing offer email.

-While each marketing offer email will be different, there are some common elements in the most successful ones that we wanted to share with you.
+While each marketing offer email will be different, these are some common elements in the most successful ones.

 In a marketing offer email, the value proposition is a short statement that concisely explains the benefits you get from taking the offer.
 A good value proposition explains to the reader what the offer is and why they should care about it and take action.

-This value proposition succeeds because it is clear and simple, and focuses on the benefits for the reader.
-It tells them exactly what the product does (creates emails) and the benefits they will get from using it (beautiful email campaigns in just minutes).
+This value proposition succeeds because it’s clear and simple, and focuses on the benefits for the reader.
+It tells them exactly what the product does (creates emails) and the benefits they’ll get from using it (beautiful email campaigns in just minutes).

-So when creating your next marketing offer email, make sure to include a value proposition that clearly outlines what you are offering the reader and the benefits it provides them.
+So, when creating your next marketing offer email, make sure to include a value proposition that clearly outlines what you’re offering the reader and the benefits it provides them.

 Research shows that the human brain processes visuals 60,000 times faster than text, so it’s critical to include images in your marketing offer campaigns to help get your message across.